 Cookies are vulnerable as they are sent automatically with the request, allowing attackers to implement CSRF and send malicious requests.
 The effect of a CSRF vulnerability also depends on the victim’s privilege, whose Cookie is being sent with the attacker’s request.
 While data retrieval is not the main scope of a CSRF attack, state changes will surely have an adverse effect on the web application being exploited.
 So it is advised to prevent your website from using preventive methods to safeguard your website against CSRF.

-This has been a guide to what is CSRF.
-Here we discussed the Key Concept, Anti-CSRF Tokens, how its work and examples of CSRF.
-You can also go through our other Suggested Articles to learn more –
+This has been a guide to What is CSRF?
+Here we discussed the key concept, Anti-CSRF tokens, how its works, and examples of CSRF.
+You can also go through our other suggested articles to learn more –